-- Vegan-friendly pink champagne*, pink prosseco or dry pink sparkling wine.
-You can use rosé wine and moscato but some brands are already quite sweet so you might need to adjust the amount of sugar accordingly.
+Vegan-friendly pink champagne, pink prosecco or dry pink sparkling wine.
+You can use rosé wine and Moscato but some brands are already quite sweet so you might need to adjust the amount of sugar accordingly.

-- Beetroot powder for colour (optional).
-You can probably swap some of this with freeze dried raspberry or strawberry powder for an extra level of flavour!
+Beetroot powder for color (optional).
+You can probably swap some of this with freeze-dried raspberry or strawberry powder for an extra level of flavor!